1. UCD Privacy Statement

 The purpose of Report and Support is for the University to better understand the nature and frequency of bullying, harassment and sexual harassment incidents at UCD.
 The questionnaire has been designed broadly, using multiple-choice questions with no capacity for any persons to be named.

-Information requested by the tool is as follows
+When selecting to report anonymously the information requested by the tool is as follows

 - Whether you are reporting on behalf of yourself or someone else